 If at any time your dog shows a purple colored tongue or gums, this means there is a lack of oxygen reaching the blood.
 Get your dog to a veterinary or emergency clinic immediately.
 Acute asthma attacks can result in the suffocation of your dog.

 Many veterinarians will prescribe conventional treatments for dogs with asthma, and the levels of the treatments will depend on the severity of the condition and accompanying symptoms.

-Often bronchodilators and specially designed steroid inhalers are prescribed by veterinarians, but unless your dog has a severe, life-threatening case of asthma --- in which case he will need to be on medications for life --- you will want to wean your dog off of the steroids as soon as possible.
-Your dog’s immune system will be weakened over time if he remains on these conventional treatment methods, and long-term use of antihistamines can adversely affect some body systems.
+Often bronchodilators and specially designed steroid inhalers are prescribed by veterinarians, but unless your dog has a severe, life-threatening case of asthma --- in which case they will need to be on medications for life --- you will want to wean your dog off of the steroids as soon as possible.
+Your dog’s immune system will be weakened over time if they remain on these conventional treatment methods, and long-term use of antihistamines can adversely affect some body systems.